Classroom Organization Tips

 Early finisher bins

-Early finisher bins that are filled with math and literacy activities are stored in this IKEA Trofast system.
+Early finisher bins that are filled with activities are stored in this IKEA Trofast system.
 Each month there are 9 bins with activities to keep early finishers busy.
+I have moved to a game based early finisher system and it has been very well received compared to trying to get them to do more work with math or literacy centres.

 Learn more about my early finisher bins HERE.